aspose-words/Aspose.Words-Documentation/cpp/getting-started/system-requirements/_index.md

 ### macOS

-Aspose.Words for C++ can be used to develop application in the flowwing development environments:
+Aspose.Words for C++ can be used to develop application in the following development environments:

 <table>
 	<tr>